nuspell/nuspell/README.md

 Install the following required packages

-    autoconf automake libtool pkgconf icu boost-libs
+    cmake pkgconf icu boost-libs

-Then run the standard trio of autoreconf, configure and make.
+Then run the standard cmake and make.
 See above.

 # Debugging Nuspell